gitter-badger/kubefaas/environments/tensorflow-serving/README.md

-# Fission: Tensorflow Serving Environment
+# Kubefaas: Tensorflow Serving Environment

-This is the Tensorflow Serving environment for Fission.
+This is the Tensorflow Serving environment for Kubefaas.

 It's a Docker image containing a Go runtime, along with a tensorflow serving service.